apiato/documentation/docs/components/main-components/views.md

 ## Rules

-- All container specific Views MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Views` directory.
+- All container-specific Views MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Views` directory.
 - All general Views MUST be placed in the `app/Ship/Views` directory.

 ## Folder Structure